AimegaelBoudzoumou/Data-Analyst-Bootcamp/2_Power BI/1_How to Install Power BI - Building First Visualization/1_How to Install Power BI - Building First Visualization.md

-# 1_How to Install Power BI - Building First Visualization
+# How to Install Power BI - Building First Visualization

 ### How to Install Power BI